FILM:February / March 2018

 really beefs up the tension as it progresses so that by the end,

-the audience is siting forward hardly breathing, to watch what is
+the audience is sitting forward hardly breathing, to watch what

-going to happen.
-But this is no horror film, rather a domestic abuse
+is going to happen.
+But this is no horror film, rather a domestic

 Antoine (Denis Menochet) appears to be a pleasant decent man as

 he stands before the family court pleading for joint custody of

 his young son, Julien (Thomas Gioria), asserting that he has moved

 to the town, where his former wife, Miriam (Lea Drucker) now lives

 with 11-year-old Julien and older sister Josephine, to be near his

 son.
 While the family court judge accepts what he says as true,

 the family know differently as he is a very abusive person, even